Unboxed-Software/solana-course/content/durable-nonces.md

 });
 ```

-And as you can see, the lab will be divided into 5 steps that will help us understand the durable nonces better.
+As you can see, the lab will be divided into 5 steps that will help us understand durable nonces better.

-We will talk about each test case in-depth, in addition to that we will start by implementing a helper function that will create a nonce account for us, we will do that because we will have to create more than one nonce account though out the lab, so we want to have one function that does that for us and call it whenever we need a new nonce account.
+We will discuss each test case in depth.
+In addition, we will start by implementing a helper function that will create a nonce account for us.
+We will do this because we will need to create more than one nonce account throughout the lab, so we want to have one function that does that for us and call it whenever we need a new nonce account.

 ## 1. Create the Nonce Account

-To create the nonce account we will have to do the following:
+To create the nonce account, we will have to do the following:
-1. Get the payer, nonce account, and the nonce authority keypairs from the function parameters, as well as the connection
+1. Get the payer, nonce account, and the nonce authority keypairs from the function parameters, as well as the connection.
 2. Assemble and submit a transaction that will:
    1. Allocate the account that will be the nonce account.
    2. Initialize the nonce account using the `SystemProgram.nonceInitialize` instruction.
 3. Fetch the nonce account.
 4. Serialize the nonce account data and return it.